 Drys gave them a sidelong, bemused look.
 “Let’s go.”

-Drys carried them back up to the Island the same way they’d carried Kieran and Íde, obviously straining under the weight of all three of them.
+Drys carried them back up to the Island the same way they’d carried Kieran and Íde down, obviously straining under the weight.
 Flying, Maebhe noticed, didn’t feel the same as falling.
 It was too certain to have the same thrill.
-While falling took time, the feeling of suspension seeming to last forever, Maebhe’s experience with flying was over too soon.
+And while falling took time, seeming to last forever, Maebhe’s experience with flying was over too soon.
 Drys set them down outside the prison gates, where Kieran and Íde waited.

 “Are you mad?”
 Kieran asked before they’d even touched down.
-His voice cracked in the way it did when he was especially anxious.
+His voice cracked.
 “Of all the downright stupid things you could have done—,”

 “No time for that,” Roman said with a grin.
 He was drenched in ocean water and his eyes were wild, and when he took a few steps, it was with a limp.
 “We have to run.”